dcvezzani-church/team-standup-fe/README.md

 3. Update the WS api to accept a list of status ids for retrieval
 4. Add sorting behavior to the endpoint
 5. Create a new endpoint that selects who will be giving the prayer for standup based on the stats available in who has given prayers and who will be in the office for the given day
+6. The date is currently being handled as a string; when preparing the transform for the FE contract, render this date in a more human readable format (assume the Mountain Time timezone is used since the FE is not currently providing that information in its calls to the WS tier).